Edward Snowden: Snowden response to Criminal Complaint

 Snowden was asked in a January 2014 interview about returning to the U.S. to face the charges in court, as Obama had suggested a few days prior.
 Snowden explained why he rejected the request: What he doesn't say are that the crimes that he's charged me with are crimes that don't allow me to make my case.
 They don't allow me to defend myself in an open court to the public and convince a jury that what I did was to their benefit. ...
 So it's, I would say, illustrative that the president would choose to say someone should face the music when he knows the music is a show trial.
 Snowden's legal representative, Jesselyn Radack, wrote that "the Espionage Act effectively hinders a person from defending himself before a jury in an open court."
 She said that the "arcane World War I law" was never meant to prosecute whistleblowers, but rather spies who betrayed their trust by selling secrets to enemies for profit.
-Non-profit betrayals were not considered.

 Civil lawsuit

 On September 17, 2019, the United States filed a lawsuit, Civil Action No. 1:19-cv-1197-LO-TCB, against Snowden for alleged violations of non-disclosure agreements with the CIA and NSA.

 The two-count civil complaint alleged that Snowden had violated prepublication obligations related to the publication of his memoir Permanent Record.
 The complaint listed the publishers Macmillan Publishing Group, LLC d.b.a.
 Henry Holt and Company and Holtzbrink, as relief-defendants.

 The Hon.
-Liam O'Grady, a judge in the Alexandria Division of the United States District Court for the Eastern District of Virginia found for the United States (Plaintiff) by summary judgement, on both counts of the action.
+Liam O'Grady, a judge in the Alexandria Division of the United States District Court for the Eastern District of Virginia found for the United States (Plaintiff) by summary judgment, on both counts of the action.
 The judgment also found that Snowden had been paid speaker honorariums totaling $1.03 million for a series of 56 speeches delivered by video link.
-The effect of the ruling was that the US government can collect the proceeds from his book and speeches and means that Snowden has to relinquish more than $5.2 million earned to a “constructive trust”, created to transfer the money to the government.
+The effect of the ruling was that the US government can collect the proceeds from his book and speeches and means that Snowden has to relinquish more than $5.2 million earned to a "constructive trust", created to transfer the money to the government.